process-analytics/bpmn-visualization-examples/README.md

 ## 🔧 Contributing

-To contribute to `bpmn-visualization-examples`, fork and clone this repository locally and commit your code on a separate branch. \
+To contribute to `bpmn-visualization` examples, fork and clone this repository locally and commit your code on a separate branch. \
 Please add a screenshot of the new rendering when you open a pull-request.

 You can find more detail in our [Contributing guide](CONTRIBUTING.md).
 Participation in this open source project is subject to a [Code of Conduct](https://github.com/process-analytics/.github/blob/main/CODE_OF_CONDUCT.md).